 By Jim Bowersox, Vice President & Chief Financial Officer Life Enriching Communities.

-Of all the key indicators to determine financial success of a CCRC I felt the Times really selected the best.
+Of all the key indicators to determine the financial success of a CCRC, I felt the Times really selected the best.
 But I wasn’t alone in my thinking.
 Soon LEC residents came to me and asked me to evaluate our community against the standards within the article.

 Evaluating Financial Health of a CCRC

 As you tour communities ask about these financial checkpoints, I’ve also included the results from my internal evaluation using these measures.